Learn How to Become a Chartered Financial Analyst

 The CFA® Institute has rigid requirements that must be met by every candidate before membership is awarded.
-The process of how to become a CFA by joining the CFA Institute® is so difficult that it is estimated that only 1 in every 5 prospective members will actually make it all the way to the prestigious title of Chartered Financial Analyst, but those who do will reap the benefits of being in such a respected international organization.
+The process of becoming a CFA by joining the CFA Institute® is so difficult that it is estimated that only 1 in every 5 prospective members will actually make it all the way to the prestigious title of Chartered Financial Analyst, but those who do will reap the benefits of being in such a respected international organization.

 In order to achieve the distinction of becoming a Chartered Financial Analyst®, these requirements must be fulfilled: